hildekuehne/HTK_actionRecognition/README.md

 3) Dictionary and grammar

 If you want to change or write your own dictionary and grammar, please follow the instructions in the HTK book and change the source links in the config.
-If you need help adapting the code to your system, please contact me under kuehne@iai.uni-bonn.de .
+If you need help adapting the code to your system, please contact me under  kuehne @ iai . uni-bonn . de .